beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 Killer.
 We've stored a value.
 Let's print it.

-We're going to do that by passing _two_ amazing parameters to the `printf()` function.
+We're going to do that by passing _two_ amazing arguments to the `printf()` function.
 The first argument is a string that describes what to print and how to print it (called the _format string_), and the second is the value to print, namely whatever is in the variable `i`.